muahmad-hub/Alumni-Website/docs/dev_logs.md

 - I tried reducing the Dataset used to train the skill classifier from ~500 fields to ~300 fields by removing two categories, leaving me with 5 skill categories.
 - Surprisingly, this seemed to improve the F1 score from 66% to 71%.
 I think this is because categorizing skills into categories is quite complex because a single skill can overlap in many categories like "Technical Writing" could overlap with Communication, Technical, and Academic skills.
 Plus, adding more categories seems to confuse the system.
 - So as of now my final F1 score is 87% for goals and 71% for skills.

+## Date: November 6
+### Email Error
+- I got reported by people that the weren't receiving emails and after looking into it I found out that Render had just recently blocked all outbound SMTPs for the free instance I was using.
+- I had also recently switched my sendgrid account and it wasn't working properly either, so the website wasn't able to send any emails of any kind (which also blocked sign ups)
+- Currently, I am trying to send all the emails through sendgrid.
+This works in development but need to test in production